|HAIDA'S Sonar Control Room as it appeared in September, 2007. It would have been staffed by four operators. (Photo by Jerry Proc)|

 164B Range and Bearing Finding Set for Ahead Throwing Weapons (Range 2,500 yards)

 The Sonar transmitting and receiving equipment was located in the Sonar Instrument Space in the Forward Lower Messdeck.
 Mounted on the bottom of the hull was the sonar dome which housed the transducers.
 This dome could be retracted when the Sonar was not being used.
 SONAR could not be used if the ship was going faster than 15 knoths otherwise the flow of the water across the dome would hinder the reception of echoes.

 1) Dome locator.
 It has three indicator lights: up--moving--down.

 3) 164B Bearing Recorder.
 It also sent a signal to a readout in the wheel house.
 When the bridge gave the order "steer by sonar", the helmsman would follow the sonar bearing repeater.

-4) Operator Position.
+4) A/P 9960 Control Trainer.
 By turning the knob to a new bearing, the transducer will follow to the new bearing.
 By pressing the knob, the sonar set transmits a single pulse.
 This is also known as the Captain's Bearing Instrument.

 5) 164B Range Recorder.

 7) Barometer.
 It does not belong in the SCR and was placed there only to cover up a bunch of cut cable ends.